 - the quality or condition of being pragmatic

-- ☆ a method or tendency in philosophy, started by C. S. Peirce and William James, which determines the meaning and truth of all concepts by their practical consequences
+- a method or tendency in philosophy, originating with C. S. Peirce and William James, that determines the meaning and truth of all concepts by their practical consequences

 - Philosophy A movement consisting of varying but associated theories, originally developed by Charles S. Peirce and William James and distinguished by the doctrine that the meaning of an idea or a proposition lies in its observable practical consequences.

 - A practical, matter-of-fact way of approaching or assessing situations or of solving problems.

 (countable and uncountable, plural pragmatisms)

 - The pursuit of practicality over aesthetic qualities; a concentration on facts rather than emotions or ideals.

 - (politics) The theory that political problems should be met with practical solutions rather than ideological ones.